ntd/adg.entidi.com/markdown/tutorial.md

 possible.
 The ADG canvas is capable of drawing much more complex parts and, in fact, it has been initially developed for drawing diesel nozzles.

-Actually we have some hardcoded data.
-In the real world it is expected they will be picked up from an external source, e.g. from a database.
+Actually the data is hardcoded directly into the code.
+In a real world application it will probably be picked up from an external source, e.g. from a database or a web service.

-Defining the models
+## Defining the models

-A model is a virtual representation in 2D of an aspect of the part.
+A model is the virtual representation in 2D of the part.
 It is the geometrical definition of a component such as a hole, a slit or the silhouette of a view.
 By "virtual" it means it does not have color, thickness, filling or any other visible property.

 Let's start by providing the top view of the washer, that is a couple of concentrical circles.